Precautions

 ... a corporate-backed product will tend to last longer than community projects as they have a profit motive to continue. ... coreboot tends to be faster for almost everyone.

-Enabling virtualization features in BIOS setup:
+Enabling virtualization features in firmware setup:

 May have to switch from Easy Mode to Advanced Mode, maybe via Setup Mode item or F7 or some other key.